nystudio107/generator-craftplugin/README.md

     yo craftplugin --pluginComponents="controllers,elementtypes,fieldtypes,models,records,services,twigextensions,variables" --pluginName="Gimme the works" --pluginDescription="Some cool plugin" --pluginVersion="1.0.0" --pluginAuthorName="Andrew Welch" --pluginAuthorUrl="http://nystudio107.com" --pluginAuthorGithub="khalwat" --elementName="Satu" --fieldName="Dua" --modelName="Tiga" --recordName="Empat"

 ## Changelog

+### 1.0.8 -- 2016.01.07

+* Added the ability to enter as many *Name's as you need, for multiple template files.
+Just separate them with a ,
+* Sanitized all of the templates to remove trailing white space, and converted all tabs to 4 spaces
+* Updated README.md

 ### 1.0.7 -- 2016.01.06